Financial incentives to promote employment of people with disabilities: when and how they work best

 New funding from the Social Sciences and Humanities Research Council of Canada is expanding on the project by mapping the programs across Canada that offer financial incentives, and developing case studies and evidence-informed resources on best practices for the use of financial incentives.

 Objectives of the study

-The findings will profile opportunities, challenges, risks and benefits of financial incentives to encourage hiring and retaining people with disabilities, contextualized for Ontario.
+The findings will profile opportunities, challenges, risks and benefits of financial incentives to encourage hiring and retaining people with disabilities.
 They will also offer guidance on how financial incentives should or should not be used to increase employment opportunities for persons with disabilities.
 As such, the findings will be relevant to injured worker and disability communities, employers, policy-makers, disability program administrators and service providers.

-Canadian Council on Rehabilitation and Work (CCRW)
+Canadian Council on Rehabilitation and Work (Maureen Haan)

 Employment and Social Development Canada (Abdou Souab)